 If you looking to put some beef on your pit this weekend then you might be wondering about Brisket vs Tri Tip.
-There are pros and cons to both cuts.
+There are pros and cons to both cuts but both are some of the best meat to put on your smoker.
 Let’s walk through them and see if we can help you make the right choice.

 Let’s start with the basics about these two very different cuts of beef.
 The tri tip is comes from the Bottom Sirloin at the back of the cow while brisket comes from the front of the animal.